Scott Derrickson

 Scott Derrickson (born July 16, 1966) is an American filmmaker.
-He is best known for directing the films The Exorcism of Emily Rose (2005), The Day the Earth Stood Still (2008), Sinister (2012), Deliver Us from Evil (2014), Doctor Strange (2016) and The Black Phone (2021).
+He is known for his work in the horror genre, directing films such as The Exorcism of Emily Rose (2005), Sinister (2012), The Black Phone (2021), and its sequel, Black Phone 2 (2025).
+He is also known for the superhero film Doctor Strange (2016), based on the Marvel Comics character.

 Early life

-Derrickson grew up in Denver, Colorado.
-He graduated from Biola University with a B.A. in Humanities with an emphasis in philosophy and literature and a B.A. in communications with an emphasis in film and theology.
+Scott Derrickson grew up in Denver, Colorado.
+He graduated from Biola University with a BA in Humanities with an emphasis in philosophy and literature and a B.A. in communications with an emphasis in film and a minor in theology.
 He completed his graduate studies at USC School of Cinema-Television.

 Career

+Derrickson's debut feature was Hellraiser: Inferno, the fifth installment in the long-running Hellraiser film series.
+It was released straight to video in 2000.
+Following this, Derrickson and co-writer Paul Harris Boardman spent several years doing script-doctoring work for studios.
+"I was paid to write or rewrite 13 screenplays," Derrickson said, "None of them got made.
+I was earning a good living but all of my creativity would be read by just a handful of executives.
+It caused a kind of soul sickness in me."
+Some of Derrickson and Boardman's unproduced scripts include Future Tense, The Mystic, Ghosting and Mindbender.

 Derrickson co-wrote and directed The Exorcism of Emily Rose, which was loosely based on a true story about Anneliese Michel.
-The film won the 2005 Saturn Award for Best Horror or Thriller Film and in 2006 was named in the Chicago Film Critics Association's list of the "Top 100 Scariest Films Ever Made."
+The film was named in the Chicago Film Critics Association's list of the "Top 100 Scariest Films Ever Made."
 Theatrical box office gross for The Exorcism of Emily Rose was over $144 million worldwide.
-That same year, Derrickson wrote Land of Plenty for director Wim Wenders, an independent drama starring Michelle Williams.
+It received the award for Best Horror Film at the 32nd Saturn Awards.

 Derrickson next directed a remake of The Day the Earth Stood Still, starring Keanu Reeves and Jennifer Connelly, written by David Scarpa.
 The film was released in late 2008 and earned over $233 million worldwide.